Omar-tahaaa/the-wild-oasis-website/README.md

 # 🏕️ The Wild Oasis

 A modern cabin reservation web app built with the latest features of **Next.js App Router**.
 Easily browse and reserve cabins, manage your bookings, and authenticate securely with your Google account.
+A luxurious cabin hotel website built with Next.js, featuring modern design, authentication, and reservation management.
+Located in the heart of the Italian Dolomites, The Wild Oasis offers guests a seamless experience from browsing cabins to booking their stay.

 ---